Learn about the essential skills you'll need to become a help desk technician, as well as what it takes to qualify for these roles.

 Help desk technicians are specialized customer service representatives.
 They use their technical knowledge of hardware and software to troubleshoot users' problems.
 Beyond technical proficiency, they must also have excellent interpersonal skills to interact with customers.

 If you enjoy working with people and technology, this position could be a great fit for you.
-Read on to learn more about help desk technicians and how to become one.
+Learn more about help desk technicians and how to become one.

 A help desk technician is an information technology (IT) professional who assists customers in navigating technology properly.
 This can include: